Alumna Spotlight: Bonnie Blake, Ed.D.

 How do you feel that earning your Ed.D. has affected you?

-I can tell you, the program of Transformative Leadership at UNE Online transformed my life.
+I can tell you, the Ed.D. program at UNE Online transformed my life.
 It definitely came at the right time for me.

 As you grow you figure out what you’re good at then you master that skill or talent, and then what?
 Then you realize that you must keep learning.
 With the insight I’ve gained through the program, I’ve found that I’m now able to reimagine my career.